 Though you may only use your power washer occasionally, you must ensure that your cleaning doesn’t become backbreaking.
-The best power washers for cars come with intelligent designs that provide a comfortable cleaning experience.
+Some models come with intelligent designs that provide a comfortable cleaning experience.
 Therefore, check if your power washer has a long power cord.

 If the power cord is short, then you need to connect the washer to an extension cord.
 This may not be a good idea as even a minor fault in the extension cord can trigger faults in the power washer.

 If your washer is a heavier model, it should have wheels so that you don’t have to carry it around.
 A built-in detergent container is another bonus.
-Furthermore, the best power washers for cars come with a number of nozzles to choose from.
+Furthermore, many models come with a number of nozzles to choose from.
 This will enable you to clean a variety of surfaces.